UglyBlueCat/mydrive-currency-converter/README.md

 - A file is saved to store offline data, which is used when offline.

 ## additional questions
-- I don't keep up with the latest ios development practices as I am still learning ios development.
+- I don't keep up with the latest ios development practices as I am still learning ios development, although I am learning swift.
+I prefer to read the release notes of new versions of ios etc as it is free of marketing.
 - I don't trust third party libraries as they have no support structure and the licencing could cause issues.
+I prefer to develop everything in house; it may take longer, but it is more dependable.
 - The only tools I use are xcode and sourcetree and I could easily live without sourcetree.